 The omega 3′s in FCLO reduce inflammation in all cells of the body (an antioxidant effect).
 While the rich, naturally occurring vitamins D and A are essential for optimal immune health.

-Currently there is only one company that produces this nutrient dense super food, and you can find fermented cod liver oil on my resource page.
+Currently there is only one company that produces this nutrient dense super food, and you can find fermented cod liver oil here – I prefer the orange flavor.

 2 - Vitamin D